redhat-cip/software-factory/docs/deploy.rst

 This step requires that VM images have been built `Build or retrieve SF VM images`_.

-The LXC deployment has been only tested on Ubuntu 14.04 LTS.
-We advice to setup an Ubuntu 14.04 VM somewhere either on OpenStack or VirtualBox or wherever you prefer.
-Please make sure your instance is up-to-date:
+The LXC deployment only support CentOS 7 host.

 .. code-block:: bash

- $ sudo apt-get update
+ $ sudo yum update
- $ sudo apt-get upgrade
+ $ sudo yum upgrade
+ $ sudo yum install -y epel-release

 If there were any kernel updates applied you also need to reboot.